solodov-dev/log/src/data/remove-element-from-an-array-in-react-state.md

 ---
-title: remove element from an array in react state
+title: Remove element from an array in react state
 date: nov 11, 2020
 tags: [array, react, state]
 ---